jjkjwo/god2/README.md

 # god2
 intelligence isn’t a static calculation.
-It’s an emergent phase transition triggered by tension AI doesn’t work by calculating “your probability of tokens” or spitting out an average.
+It’s an emergent phase transition triggered by tension.

+AI doesn’t work by calculating “your probability of tokens” or spitting out an average.
 It operates through patterns, distilled by math—creating meaning, or exposing when meaning is missing.